bagisto/user-guide/src/b2b-marketplace/buying-leads.md

 ### Store Frontend

-Customers can easily track and manage the responses they receive from sellers.
+Customers can track and manage the responses they receive from sellers.

 Go to **Profile >> My Account >> My Requested Quote**